abruzzi/data-fetching-patterns-in-react/README.md

 ![Dynamic load with preload in parallel](images/timeline-1-6-preload.png)

-So when user hovers on a `Friend`, we download the corresponding JavaScript bundle as well as download the data needed for render the user detail, and by the time `UserDetailCard` renders, it sees the existing data and renders immediately.
+So when a user hovers on a `Friend`, we download the corresponding JavaScript bundle as well as download the data needed to render the user detail, and by the time `UserDetailCard` renders, it sees the existing data and renders immediately.

 ![Component structure with dynamic load](images/async-components-4.png)

-The data fetching and loading is shifted to `Friend`, and for `UserDetailCard` it reads from the local cache maintained by `swr` .
+The data fetching and loading is shifted to `Friend`, and for `UserDetailCard`, it reads from the local cache maintained by `swr`.

 ```jsx
 import useSWR from "swr";